joshcpld/mix_maker/README.md

 1. Transform the Microsoft Word documentation into a structerd, tidy dataset.
 2. Create a dataframe which links the clean music documentation with raw audio files.
 3. Actually apply the master music documentation to the audio files.
 For the purposes of sharing this music with others, I also construct a singular concatenated .mp4 file for each mix which can be uploaded MixCloud, as well as a corresponding text file which contains the tracklist with track starting times.
+I also match one of his artworks to each of the tracks on a per mix basis (ig: @magentacicada).

 If you are interested in seeing the fruits of this project, you can listen to the produced mixes I've uploaded on my MixCloud account here: https://www.mixcloud.com/joshcpld/ .